QR4.4.8 Mass and Energy

 Figure 4.11.
 Proposed quark axis structure

-Figure 4.11 summarizes the proposed quark axis structure, where the axes are at 60° even though the photons meet at 120° because quarks are head-tail mixes, so some rays are leaving as others arrive.
+Figure 4.11 shows the proposed quark structure.
+Note that the axes are at 60° even though the photons meet at 120° because quarks are head-tail mixes, so some rays are leaving as others arrive.

-That the quark structure proposed isn’t itself stable fits the fact that quarks never exist alone but their symmetric structure allows a group of them maintain an exterior of stable axes.
-As quarks are stable in a nucleus, they must somehow connect to fill all the channels of a plane, or the model fails.
-Physics calls the connection between quarks the strong force.
+The proposed structure isn’t fully stable but we know that quarks can’t exist alone.
+Filling two of three axes makes them semi-stable, and quarks in a group can be stable, as they are, as it can provide a stable exterior.
+Yet quarks are fully stable in a nucleus, so they must fill all the channels of a plane or the model fails.
+Physics calls the link between quarks the strong force.

 Next

-Lambert’s cosine law is that the intensity of a light ray hitting a surface varies by the cosine of the angle it hits at, so light hitting 90º to a plane gives all its intensity but at 0º gives none, and in-between the angle cosine gives the intensity.
-A light ray essentially projects its intensity onto the plane according to angle.
+Lambert’s cosine law is that the intensity of light hitting a surface varies by the cosine of the angle it hits at, so light at right angles to a surface gives all its intensity, but light parallel to it gives none.
+In angle terms, light at right angles is 90º which has a cosine of one, and parallel light is 0º which has a cosine of zero, so the formula works.
+In general, the cosine of the angle gives the intensity, so light projects its intensity onto a plane according to angle.

 Figure 4.9.
 Three extreme light beams meet